The Elite Trader Plan

 In Session

-Add a simple SPY hedge (for example, a bearish iron condor) that runs 3–4 months.
+Add a simple hedge using a bearish trade (for example, a bearish iron condor) that can be repaired multiple times and kept running for about three months.

 Homework